 Prior academic performance: The school prefers that students taking this course have a history of completing schoolwork independently, have average or above grades, balance academics with social activities, and have no record of discipline issues.
 Most students entering 8th grade are well known and have several years of academic history with the school.

-Learning preferences: In this course students will design learning goals based on his/her interests.
-When asked about learning foreign language in a traditional classroom environment some students explained they prefer to learn without the rote memorization, worksheets, quizzes, and tests, suggesting many other ways to demonstrate knowledge.
+Learning preferences: In this course, students will design learning goals based on his/her interests.
+When asked about learning a foreign language in a traditional classroom environment some students explained they prefer to learn without the rote memorization, worksheets, quizzes, and tests, suggesting many other ways to demonstrate knowledge.